 “By building additional ways for our students to engage with Capture, we are creating an applied context for their learning and achievement in the world outside the institution.”

 Eligible students can sign up for the course now, online.
-The program is funded in part by the Co-op and Work Integrated Learning Initiative of the Ministry of Advanced Education, Skills and Training, as well as by a generous donation from Wesgroup.
+The program is funded in part by the Co-op and Work Integrated Learning Initiative of the Ministry of Advanced Education, Skills and Training, the Government of Canada’s Innovative Work-Integrated Learning program and CEWIL Canada’s iHUB, as well as by a generous donation from Wesgroup.
 The exhibition at Capture Photography Festival is made possible partly through sponsorship by Tricera Imaging Solutions.

 “We are super excited to offer this amazing opportunity for our students, thanks to the support of Capture, as well as our partners in government and industry,” Kyla Mallett, dean of the Audain Faculty of Art at ECU, says.

 “Working with Birthe and Emmy toward a featured exhibition with Capture represents a unique chance for students to experience the full arc of developing work for professional public exhibition — a truly exciting step for students on their journey to launching their careers as exhibiting artists!”

 Visit Capture Photography Festival online now to learn more about their programming.
 Visit ecuad.ca to find out more about ECU’s photography program including some of Birthe’s other classes, as well as about past collaborations between the university and Capture.

 ‘Revisions’ installation view.
 Depicted (L) ‘When We Speak,’ by Delaney Soumang; (R) ‘Forward’ by Thea Kehler.
 Photo by Michael Love.